hl7ch/ch-core/input/pagecontent/index.md

 ### Relation to the Swiss EPR

-The Annexes in the Swiss [Electronic Patient Record](https://www.patientendossier.ch/en) specify the technical and semantical requirements.
+The Annexes to the Swiss [Electronic Patient Record](https://www.patientendossier.ch/en) (EPR) law specify the technical and semantic requirements for interoperability.

 #### Metadata (Annex 3 and Annex 9)

- In Annex 3 and 9 metadata in the context of the EPR is defined.
-The metadata in these Annexes is defined by the [Ministry of Health](https://www.bag.admin.ch/bag/de/home/gesetze-und-bewilligungen/gesetzgebung/gesetzgebung-mensch-gesundheit/gesetzgebung-elektronisches-patientendossier.html), [eHealth Suisse](https://www.e-health-suisse.ch/startseite.html) maintains the ValueSets with additional provided translations in ART-DECOR in the [ch-epr](https://art-decor.org/art-decor/decor-project--ch-epr-) project.
-All CodeSystems and ValueSets from this project are exported to the [CH-EPR-TERM](http://fhir.ch/ig/ch-epr-term/index.html) FHIR implementation guide.
-This implementation guide is dependent on CH-EPR-TERM.
+Metadata relating to the Swiss EPR is defined in Annexes 3 and 9 by the [Ministry of Health](https://www.bag.admin.ch/bag/de/home/gesetze-und-bewilligungen/gesetzgebung/gesetzgebung-mensch-gesundheit/gesetzgebung-elektronisches-patientendossier.html). [eHealth Suisse](https://www.e-health-suisse.ch/startseite.html) maintains the value sets with additional provided translations in ART-DECOR in the [ch-epr](https://art-decor.org/art-decor/decor-project--ch-epr-) project.
+All code systems and value sets from the CH-EPR project are exported to the FHIR implementation guide, [CH EPR Term](http://fhir.ch/ig/ch-epr-term/index.html), which forms the basis for CH Core.

 #### Exchange formats (Annex 4)

-In Annex 4 exchange formats will be listed.
-There are currently three CDA specifications exchange formats defined in the draft of Annex 4.
-Those three CDA specifications are based on CDA-CH V2.
-With FHIR, exchange formats in documents can also be defined.
-CH-Core defines the equivalent concepts to CDA-CH V2 so that in the future derived exchange formats can be represented and mapped between FHIR and CDA:
+There are currently three exchange formats defined in the draft of Annex 4.
+Those three exchange formats are based on CDA-CH V2.
+Exchange formats can also be represented with FHIR documents.

-- [CH Core Document Profile EPR](StructureDefinition-ch-core-document.html) is the base definition for a document in the context of the electronic patient record (EPR) and can correspond to a [CDA-CH derived document](https://art-decor.org/art-decor/decor-project--hl7chcda-).
+- [CH Core Document Profile EPR](StructureDefinition-ch-core-document.html): the base definition for a structured document in the Swiss EPR; it corresponds to a [CDA-CH derived document](https://art-decor.org/art-decor/decor-project--hl7chcda-).
-- [CH Core Composition Profile EPR](StructureDefinition-ch-core-composition-epr.html) is the base definition for a composition and can corresponds to the [CDA-CH v2.1 - structuredBody](https://art-decor.org/art-decor/decor-templates--hl7chcda-?section=templates&id=2.16.756.5.30.1.1.10.1.9&effectiveDate=2019-10-17T15:22:41&language=en-US) template.
+- [CH Core Composition Profile EPR](StructureDefinition-ch-core-composition-epr.html): the base definition for a composition; it corresponds to the [CDA-CH v2.1 - structuredBody](https://art-decor.org/art-decor/decor-templates--hl7chcda-?section=templates&id=2.16.756.5.30.1.1.10.1.9&effectiveDate=2019-10-17T15:22:41&language=en-US) template.

 #### XDS (Annex 5, Amendment 1)

-Annex 5 has requirements on IHE XDS.
-The [CH Core DocumentReference Profile EPR](StructureDefinition-ch-core-documentreference-epr.html) defines a mapping to the XDS Metadata used in the EPR.
-Please note that the IHE MHD profile which includes the DocumentReference resource is not yet specified in the Annexes.
+Requirements for IHE XDS are given in Annex 5.
+The [CH Core DocumentReference Profile EPR](StructureDefinition-ch-core-documentreference-epr.html) defines how metadata used in the EPR is to be mapped to XDS Metadata.
+Please note that the IHE MHD profile, which includes the document reference resource, is not yet specified in the Annexes, a draft implementation guide is [CH EPR mHealth](http://fhir.ch/ig/ch-epr-mhealth/index.html)

 #### CH:ATC Profile (Annex 5, Amendment 2.2)

-CH:ATC profile defines the audit trail consumption requirements a community has to provide for a patient’s audit trail.
-CH:ATC is also a FHIR implementation guide, based on FHIR STU3.
-There is no relation to this implementation guide currently.
+The CH ATC profile defines the requirements for a patient’s audit trail.
+[CH ATC](http://fhir.ch/ig/ch-atc/index.html) is a FHIR implementation guide based on FHIR STU3 and R4.
+There is currently no relationship between CH ATC and CH Core.
 ### Scope

-This document presents Swiss use concepts defined via FHIR processable artefacts:
+This document presents Swiss use concepts defined via FHIR processable artefacts.

-* [Profiles](profiles.html) - are useful constraints of core FHIR resources and datatype for Swiss use
+* [Profiles](profiles.html) - useful constraints of essential FHIR resources and data types for Swiss use.
-* [Extensions](extensions.html) - are FHIR extensions that are added for local use, covering needed Swiss concepts
+* [Extensions](extensions.html) -  FHIR extensions that are added for local use, covering necessary Swiss concepts.
-* [Terminologies](terminology.html) - are defined or referenced code systems and value sets for Swiss context
+* [Terminologies](terminology.html) - defined or referenced code systems and value sets for Switzerland.

 ### Governance